 Heat and cold treatment: Long-tailed silverfish die quickly at temperatures above 45 °C (unpublished data).
 However, treatment of buildings is demanding because long-tailed silverfish can easily hide in places where the heat treatment does not reach.
 Local treatment using hot air in gaps is therefore more appropriate and cost-effective, and is used as part of an IPM solution.
 Steam treatment can provide high local humidity and trap moisture inside structures and gaps, which makes life better for surviving individuals, so dry hot air is a more sensible control method.
 Heating of gaps and hiding places can only kill long-tailed silverfish if they are exposed to direct heat.
 All stages of long-tailed silverfish die if exposed to -10 °C for 24 hours (unpublished data).
 Cold treatment is most relevant in connection with the treatment of objects at museums, libraries and archives.

 Other lepismatid species

 In addition to long-tailed silverfish, we have the common silverfish (Lepisma saccharinum) in Norway, and Ctenolepisma calva and the four-lined silverfish (Ctenolepisma lineata) have been observed (11).
-Ctenolepisma calva and the four-lined silverfish are similar to long-tailed silverfish in shape, but not in color.
+Ctenolepisma calva and the four-lined silverfish are similar to long-tailed silverfish in shape, but not in colour.
 Ctenolepisma calva appears white or mother-of-pearl, while the four-lined silverfish has longitudinal light stripes on the back.
 Both of these species can occur together with long-tailed silverfish and be treated in the same way.